developerprofile/DoManager/README.md

 When starting DoManger, it will ask you to select a database.
 Select your copied database template file to start.

 When creating time logs reports are saved under your user's documents folder.
-A subfolder “DoManagerReports” will be created automatically if it not exists.
+A subfolder “DoManager/Reports” will be created automatically if it not exists.
+(Folder is named DoManagerReports in DoManager version < 3.5.0)

 ## Screenshots